microsoft/terminal/doc/specs/drafts/#5916 - Triggers/#5916 - Triggers.md

 ```

 Challenges:
-* with hyperlink matching, we always assume that the cells themselves contain the payload to turn into a URL.
-We'd have to instead find that the text matched a trigger, then run it back through the regex to split into matched parts, then parse what the target is.
+* with hyperlink matching, we always assume that the cells themselves contain
+  the payload to turn into a URL.
+We'd have to instead find that the text
+  matched a trigger, then run it back through the regex to split into matched
+  parts, then parse what the target is.

+### Disabling triggers

+Three main cases:
+* If we define a trigger in `defaults.json`, users should be able to disable it.
+* If a user puts a trigger into `profiles.defaults`, but doesn't want it to show up in a specific profile
+* If a fragment decides to add a trigger to a specific profile

+### Triggers for Terminal Control consumers

+Case in point: [#6969].
+Visual Studio would like to supply their own trigger,
+and recieve an event with the ID of the trigger.

+> * Consumers of the terminal must be able to provide a pattern that will identify regions of clickable text
+> * Consumers will provide a callback that is called with the clicked text as a parameter

+These are addressed generally by the rest of the spec.
+They could provide
+`CommandTriggers` via `ICoreSettings`.
+When we find the match, we'd raise an
+event with the index of that trigger, and the matches for that regex.

 ## Potential Issues